-On the pile in December, where we preview what we are reading and chew over what we’ve read, I said that this book was a story of running away and survival.
+On the pile back in December 2017, I said that this book was a story of running away and survival.
 I was wrong, really.
 It is about survival, but not about running away.
 Actually it is the most ‘stand up and face it’ book I have read about the chilling subject of child abuse (and not that many authors like to tackle that subject — even writing about it is difficult, never mind having to live through it).
 So what about following up with murder?
 How does that change things?
 As the narrator Sal puts it, with numbing simplicity, it almost improves them.

 “The hardest thing about killing Robert was not doing it or telling Peppa I was going to do it, it was telling Peppa what Robert had been doing to me and how he said he was going to start doing it to her.
 When I told her she said ‘Kill him Sal’ and I said ‘Aye’.”

 This is an unusual book, both in its approach to the subject and in the way it is written, laconically, like someone who has stepped back from the pain and thinks in terms of practicalities.
 Sal is a thirteen-year-old girl who decides to run away with her younger sister and live in the wilds of Scotland, fleeing an abusive stepfather and a neglectful mother.
 The Scottish setting stands in sharp contrast to the rest.
 Glorious and mystical, it scoops the two girls up and transports them from the life they left behind, which was frankly horrendous.
 But the theme of survival does not change for that; where before they had to survive their childhood, now they have to survive the wilderness.
 In comparison this seems almost easy, even though Sal has spent the best part of the year preparing for it.